-For more information about reporting a dog bite to the police, read on, or call (856) 778-5500 today for help with a dog bite lawsuit.
+For more information about reporting a dog bite to the police, read on, or call us today for help with a dog bite lawsuit.

 Signs That You Need to Call the Police to Report the Dog Bite Right Now

-Did someone involved in the attack suffer the severing of a body part, a lot of blood loss, or loss of feeling or mobility?
+- Did someone involved in the attack suffered the severing of a body part, a lot of blood loss, or loss of feeling or mobility?

 If so, call 911 for emergency help right away.

-Dispatchers can send an ambulance to get you to the hospital quickly.
-The stabilizing care they provide on the way can make a big difference in how successful your dog bite injury treatment is.
+Dispatchers can send an ambulance to get you to the hospital.
+More importantly, the stabilizing care they provide on the way can make a big difference in how successful your dog bite injury treatment is.